dannypule/mango-node/README.md

 This application does not have full test coverage by any stretch but some unit and integrations tests have been setup to provide a baseline for further test coverage.

-`npm run test` to run unit and jest tests in watch mode `npm run test:c` to run unit and jest tests and generate a coverage report
+`npm run test` to run unit tests in watch mode

+`npm run test:cov` to run unit tests and generate a coverage report

+`npm run test:int` to run integration tests

 ## Heroku support